 Natural Abortifacients or Spermicide

 Neem oil is a promising herbal spermicide and antiviral which has been used in India.
 Tests are just beginning, but its reputation is impressive.
-It is suggested that it can be placed within the vagina before or after sex.
+It can be placed within the vagina before or after sex.
 It stinks though, like onions, but doesn’t waft outside of the vagina and wears off within a few hours.
 It would make a good after-sex balm.
-However, because of it's pungent odor and taste it is NOT recommended for use in oral sex!
+However, because of it's pungent odor and taste it is NOT recommended for use in oral sex.

 Women have used the seeds from Daucus carota commonly known as wild carrot or Queen Anne’s Lace, for centuries as a contraceptive, the earliest written reference dates back to the late 5th or 4th century B.C. appearing in a work written by Hippocrates.